 In re Lidoderm Antitrust Litigation (N.D.
 Cal.)

-TCL played a key role on the Executive Committee guiding this case on behalf of purchasers of Lidoderm alleging that the defendants conspired to delay launch of
+TCL played a key role on the Executive Committee; guiding this case on behalf of direct purchasers of Lidoderm, who alleged that the defendants conspired to delay the launch of less expensive versions of lidocaine patches.
+Along with our co-counsel, we recovered a $166 million settlement on the eve of trial.

 In re Effexor XR Direct Purchaser Antitrust Litigation (D.N.J.)